SteveDunn/Intellenum/README.md

 }
 ```

-Note that you **don't need to repeat the member name** as it is inferred from the field name at compile time.
-But if you
+Note that you **don't need to repeat the member name** as it is inferred from the field name **at compile time**.
-wanted a different name, you can specify it with
+You can also supply different name, e.g.:
 ```csharp
 public static readonly CustomerType Standard = new("STD", 1);
 ```